-Prior to the release of the Request for Proposals, OC Community Services makes technical assistance available to current and potential activity sponsors through the Program Managers who are the main source of information on CPD programs and the application process.
+Prior to the release of the Request for Proposals or request for Applications, OC Housing & Community Development makes technical assistance available to current and potential activity sponsors through the Program Managers who are the main source of information on CPD programs and the application process.
 Program Managers provide assistance at community meetings.
-Although the Program Managers are the primary contact to the communities and service providers, all OC Community Services resources will be made available.
+Although the Program Managers are the primary contact to the communities and service providers, all OC Housing & Community Development resources will be made available.